alanng10/Secane/Docue/Web/a.md

 Web browser has Javascript system.

-Javascript system require double precision floating point inplone.
+Javascript system require double precision floating point implone.
-The inplone is done with machane.
+The implone is done with machane.

 Web browser has Class Lang System.
 The System is config with practic.